 11. Kohler Numi toilet

 Is a ridiculously expensive smart toilet something that appeals to you?
-Kohler’s voice-activated Numi that features mood lighting, music playback, a deodorizer, a foot warmer, and special ‘advanced bidet functionality’ with actions like ‘pulsate’, ‘oscillate’ and ‘wave’ water spray might be the thing you are looking for.
-Get it for $6000 only!
+Kohler’s voice-activated intelligent toilets feature mood lighting, music playback, a deodorizer, a foot warmer, and special ‘advanced bidet functionality’ with actions like ‘pulsate’, ‘oscillate’ and ‘wave’ water spray might be the thing you are looking for.
+Get it for only $6000!

 10. Spartan silver-lined underwear